 Objectives to help an organization reach its goal of improving employee morale that fit into the SMART framework could include:

-- Introduce mental health workshops to expand understanding of different conditions and treatment options
+- Introduce mental health mentoring to expand understanding of different conditions and treatment options

 - Provide access to professional counselling as part of an employee’s health and benefits package

 - Organize a fitness competition between teams or departments in the organization